skylarpeplinski123-a11y/static-website-azure-blob/README.md

 <p>Deployed by: [Your Name]</p>
 </body>
 </html>

 🔹 Phase 5: Upload to Azure

 Go to Containers
 Open $web
 Click Upload
 Select index.html
 Upload

 🔹 Phase 6: Validate 🚀

 Open your Primary Endpoint URL
-You should see:
-Hello from the Cloud!
+You should see:Hello from the Cloud!

 🎉 You just deployed a serverless website

 ⚠️ Troubleshooting

 ❌ 404 Error
-File must be exactly:
+File must be exactly: index.html

-index.html
-Must be inside:
+Must be inside: $web
-$web

 ❌ Storage Name Taken
-Add numbers:
+Add numbers:stlab01yourname99
-stlab01yourname99

 🧹 Clean Up
 Go to Resource Groups
 Select: rg-lab01-[yourname]